NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * `--width (-w) <int>` (512)

     Default width of the client window in pixels.
-Defines the rendering resolution.

 * `--height (-h) <int>` (512)

     Default height of the client window in pixels.

-Defines the rendering resolution.
+* `--xres (-x) <int>` (512)

+    Default x-resolution (width) of the rendered image, independent of the client window size.
+Can be changed inside the GUI.

+    The rendered image will be centerered inside the client window region.
+When the image is scaled down to fit, the background around the image is cleared in dark red, otherwise in black.

+* `--yres (-y) <int>` (512)

+    Default y-resolution (height) of the rendered image, independent of the client window size.
+Can be change inside the GUI.

 * `--launches (-l) <int>` (1)